 Phonics is the knowledge of letters and the sounds they make.
-At Somerby, phonics is taught through the ‘Letters and Sounds’ programme and the children are organised according to their skills.
+We teach it through a program called ‘Letters and Sounds’, and the children are organised according to their skills.

-The children are taught the skills of blending sounds to read words.
-They are encouraged to break up the sounds in a word and choose the correct letters needed to spell it.
+They are taught the skills of blending sounds to read words, and are encouraged to break up the sounds in a word and choose the correct letters needed to spell it.

 Children receive 20 minutes focussed phonics teaching a day.